WE THANK THE D.C. COUNCIL FOR RESTORING THE ACCESS TO JUSTICE INITIATIVE TO $31.668M TO SUPPORT CIVIL JUSTICE FOR THOUSANDS OF D.C. RESIDENTS

-The Access to Justice Initiative works.
+Impact of the Access to Justice Initiative

 FY24 RECAP